Similar Posts

 Once you’ve begun your talk, speech, or performance, be sure you intentionally make eye to eye contact with some folks.
 Acknowledging them.
 Then, be sure to look throughout the audience, even to the back of the room.
 If you are in a room with proper lighting, you won’t be able to “see” people beyond…

-Scott Humston-2 Minute Tips-Episode 14-Mirror, Mirror
+Scott Humston-2 Minute Tips-Episode 9-You Can Text Me, Too.

 6 Comments